cslarsen/mickey-scheme/README.md

     #; mickey> ((lambda (x) (* x x)) 12)
     144

-We can it to a variable as well.
+We can bind it to a variable as well.
 Let's bind it to the variable `square`.

     #; mickey> (define square (lambda (x) (* x x)))
     #; mickey> (square 12)